1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: He resisted bravely at Dabo and was remembered as “Lion of Sindh.”

-62. The outcome of the Battle of Dabo was:
+62. The outcome of the Battle of Dabo was__________.

 A) Victory for Talpurs